DevTeam/Pure.DI/README.md

 }
 ```

-You can also replace the created instance of type `T`, where `T` is actually type of created instance.
-To minimize the performance penalty when calling _OnNewInstance_, use the three related hints below.
+You can also replace the created instance with a `T` type, where `T` is the actual type of the created instance.
+To minimize performance loss when calling _OnNewInstance_, use the three hints below.

 ### OnNewInstanceImplementationTypeNameRegularExpression Hint

-It is a regular expression to filter by the instance type name.
-This hint is useful when _OnNewInstance_ is in the _On_ state and you want to limit the set of types for which the method _OnNewInstance_ will be called.
+This is a regular expression for filtering by instance type name.
+This hint is useful when _OnNewInstance_ is in _On_ state and it is necessary to limit the set of types for which the _OnNewInstance_ method will be called.

 ### OnNewInstanceTagRegularExpression Hint

-It is a regular expression to filter by the _tag_.
-This hint is useful also when _OnNewInstance_ is in the _On_ state and you want to limit the set of _tag_ for which the method _OnNewInstance_ will be called.
+This is a regular expression for filtering by _tag_.
+This hint is also useful when _OnNewInstance_ is in _On_ state and it is necessary to limit the set of _tags_ for which the _OnNewInstance_ method will be called.

 ### OnNewInstanceLifetimeRegularExpression Hint

-It is a regular expression to filter by the _lifetime_.
-This hint is useful also when _OnNewInstance_ is in the _On_ state and you want to limit the set of _lifetime_ for which the method _OnNewInstance_ will be called.
+This is a regular expression for filtering by _lifetime_.
+This hint is also useful when _OnNewInstance_ is in _On_ state and it is necessary to restrict the set of _life_ times for which the _OnNewInstance_ method will be called.

 ### OnDependencyInjection Hint

-Determines whether to generate partial _OnDependencyInjection_ method to control of dependency injection.
-This partial method is not generated by default.
-It cannot have an empty body due to the return value.
-It must be overridden when generated.
-This can be useful, for example, for [interception](#Interception).
+Determines whether to generate the _OnDependencyInjection_ partial method to control dependency injection.
+By default, this partial method is not generated.
+It cannot have an empty body because of the return value.
+It must be overridden when it is generated.
+This may be useful, for example, for [Interception Scenario](readme/interception.md).

 ```c#
 // OnDependencyInjection = On